You must apply using the Joint Electronic Submission system (Je-S) before 16:00 on the day of the deadline.

 - a FAPESP-consolidated budget spreadsheet completed by the São Paulo researchers included as a letter of support in Je-S

-- a completed FAPESP research proposal form included as a letter of support in Je-S.
+- a completed FAPESP research proposal form included as a letter of support in Je-S

-Attachments – specific guidance for this call
+Attachments: specific guidance for this funding opportunity

 For all forms and CVs, all submissions must: